Frequently Asked Questions

-If you have your own funding in place, eg funding from your home government or a clinical fellowship, you can apply at any time of year, but we advise applying as early as you can to allow for all admissions processes to be completed in good time.
+If you have your own funding in place, eg funding from your home government or a clinical fellowship, you can usually apply later in the year, but you should consult our main How to Apply page for information on closure dates.
+We advise applying as early as you can to allow for all admissions processes to be completed in good time.

 We consider all applications for funded places together in January, so your application will not be treated differently if you apply early.
 However, you need to submit all relevant documents and references by the deadline in order for your application to be considered.
 We therefore recommend you apply as soon as you are ready.